-At 196 km², Grand Cayman is certainly the largest of the three Cayman Islands.
+At 196 km², this is certainly the largest of the three.
 Famed for its beautiful beaches, cosmopolitan flavour and cultural sights and attractions, you’ll find your perfect Caribbean vacation here.

-Our 5* vacation homes provide the perfect luxury Cayman Islands lodging for your family and friends.
+Our 5* vacation homes provide the perfect luxury lodging for your family and friends.

 The best beaches in Grand Cayman

-First and foremost, no trip to the Cayman Islands would be complete without some time on the beach!
+First and foremost, no trip would be complete without some time on the beach!

-Be it dosing in a hammock, snorkelling in the aqua clear water or enjoying the feel of the sand between your toes, the beaches of Grand Cayman are some of the most beautiful in the world.
+Be it dosing in a hammock, snorkeling in the aqua-clear water, or enjoying the feel of the sand between your toes, the beaches are some of the most beautiful in the world.

-With crystal-clear waters, captivating coral reefs and pristine sandy beaches which stretch off into the sunset, it’s easy to see why Grand Cayman is the go-to destination for a classic Caribbean vacation.
+With crystal-clear waters, captivating coral reefs, and pristine sandy beaches that stretch off into the sunset, it’s easy to see why this is the go-to destination for a classic Caribbean vacation.

-One of the best beaches in Grand Cayman is Seven Mile Beach.
+One of the best beaches is Seven Mile Beach.
 Despite its name, this highly photogenic beach stretches along the western end of the island for 6.3 miles.
-The endless curve of coral-sand stretches out before your eyes, dotted with tropical palm trees and lapped by some of the clearest water you’ll have ever seen!
+The endless curve of coral sand stretches out before your eyes, dotted with tropical palm trees and lapped by some of the clearest water you’ll have ever seen!

-If the aqua blue water isn’t enough to entice you in, why not enjoy a spot of scuba diving and snorkelling by the rocky areas, or a moment swimming, jet skiing and paddle boarding off the expansive sandy spots.
+If the aqua blue water isn’t enough to entice you in, why not enjoy a spot of scuba diving and snorkeling by the rocky areas, or a moment swimming, jet skiing and paddle boarding off the expansive sandy spots?

-Those looking to snorkel along the stretch of Seven Mile’s beach will find the best snorkelling area at Governor’s Beach.
-The proximity of the coral reefs from the beach makes it ideal for kids to snorkel there too.
+Those looking to snorkel along the stretch of Seven Mile’s beach will find the best snorkeling area at Governor’s Beach.
+The proximity of the coral reefs to the beach makes it ideal for kids to snorkel there too.

 Governor’s Beach is easily accessible by public bus and there’s free ample parking by the Governor’s House.